Clipping Mask in InDesign | Easy Guide for Learners

 if you are finding the best way to make a clipping mask in InDesign, you are at the right place.
 Here, you will learn the step-by-step procedure to create a mask effect.
 So, without further ado, let’s start.

-What Is A Clipping Mask?
+What is a Clipping Mask?

-Clipping Mask in Indesign
+Clipping Mask in InDesign

 Clipping masks or image masking are commonly used to crop images, create custom shapes, apply special effects, or combine multiple elements into a cohesive composition.